What To Buy For Baby – Checklist Part 2

 Along with your baby’s clothes and sleepwear, wraps are also essential, especially during the first three months.
 Baby wraps or swaddles keep your baby feeling protected and can help them wake less at night or even calm their crying.

 Baby monitors are great for parents to have a moment to themselves.
 Perhaps when in the shower or cooking dinner.
 Baby monitors come in varying shapes and sizes from cheaper audio ones to fully digital monitors with screens and temperature sensors.

-Traveling with Newborn Essentials
+Travelling With Newborn Essentials

-A pram would be the first thing on my list when traveling with a baby.
+A pram would be the first thing on my list when travelling with a baby.
 Not only will it be easier to transport your baby and his nappy bag when you’re on the move, some also double as a portable capsule when visiting.

 Nappy bags are not only great for carrying those extra diapers, but they also keep your baby feeding essentials.
 Speaking of baby essentials, travel bottle warmers are a smart way to warm baby’s milk, particularly during long travel times.

-A safe car seat or capsule is essential for traveling with your newborn baby.
+A safe car seat or capsule is essential for travelling with your newborn baby.
 Make sure your car seat is fitted by a professional, and just like your cot, should meet all Australian safety standards.
 There are many car seat options available out there, but the ones that double as a carrier are the most practical particularly for travel.